 Diana Parsell, like the subject of her book in progress, is a native of the Midwest who made Washington, D.C., her adopted home.
 Other parallels: a career in journalism and working for National Geographic.

-The 19th-century journalist and world traveler Eliza Scidmore served as the first woman on the board of National Geographic, and she contributed to the magazine in its early years.
-Diana began her editorial career at National Geographic.
-She left to get an M.A. in journalism at the University of Missouri, and returned later as an editorial contractor for several divisions of National Geographic.
+A century ago, Eliza Scidmore was the first woman board member of National Geographic and contributed to the magazine in its formative years.
+Diana began her editorial career at National Geographic before leaving to get an M.A. in journalism at the University of Missouri.
+She returned later as an editorial contractor for several divisions of National Geographic.

-Diana’s honors and awards include fellowships from the Council for the Advancement of Science Writing and Rotary International (for a year of study in Cape Town, South Africa).
-She received two major awards to support work on her book: the 2012 Mayborn Fellowship in Biography, sponsored by Pulitzer Prize-winning author James McGrath Morris, and the Hazel Rowley Award from Biographers International Organization (BIO) for the best proposal for a first biography.
+Besides a degree in journalism, Diana has an M.A. in (nonfiction) writing from John Hopkins University, which named her an outstanding graduate of the program.
+Other honors include fellowships from the Council for the Advancement of Science Writing and Rotary International, and a residency at VCCA.
+Diana has received two major awards to support work on her book project: the 2012 Mayborn Fellowship in Biography, sponsored by Pulitzer Prize-winning author James McGrath Morris, and the Hazel Rowley Award from Biographers International Organization (BIO) for the best proposal for a first biography.

 “There’s always room for a story that can transport people to another place.”